-Manor Grand Prix Racing Limited, trading as Manor Racing MRT, is a British Formula One racing team and constructor based in Banbury, Oxfordshire in the United Kingdom.
+Manor Grand Prix Racing Limited, trading as Manor Racing MRT, was a British Formula One racing team and constructor based in Banbury, Oxfordshire in the United Kingdom.
 The team originally started racing in 2010 under the "Virgin Racing" name; the following year Virgin adopted Marussia as a title sponsor becoming "Marussia Virgin Racing" until being fully rebranded as the "Marussia F1 Team" for 2012.

 On 19 January 2015, the administrators of Marussia announced that the auction of its cars and assets had been cancelled so as to allow a possible buy out to take place.
-The team collapsed owing around £60m, two of the companies out of pocket being Marussia's former competitors McLaren and Ferrari.
+The team collapsed in November 2014 owing around £60m, two of the companies out of pocket being Marussia's former competitors McLaren and Ferrari.
 The team exited administration on 19 February 2015, and was re-established as the "Manor Marussia F1 Team" after a CVA had been signed and new investment was secured to rescue the team.
 It was later announced that OVO Energy Owner and CEO, Stephen Fitzpatrick had purchased the team.
 The team retained "Marussia" as its constructor name throughout the 2015 season, also adopting a British licence.
 On 19 January 2016, the team announced it would be renamed to "Manor Racing".